influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/offset-and-soffset.md

 `N` specifies the number of points to paginate.
 The `OFFSET clause` requires a `LIMIT clause`.

 {{% note %}}
-**NOTE:** InfluxDB returns no results if the `WHERE clause` includes a time range and the `OFFSET clause` would cause InfluxDB to return points with timestamps outside of that time range.
+**Note:** InfluxDB returns no results if the `WHERE clause` includes a time range and the `OFFSET clause` would cause InfluxDB to return points with timestamps outside of that time range.
 {{% /note %}}

 ### Examples